LorenzoBoccaccia/Glitter.js/README.md

 See more samples [here](https://cdn.rawgit.com/lookcast/Glitter.js/master/index.html)

 Glitter.js was was built as part of the fashiontech application [LOOKCAST](http://www.lookcast.com)

+To use transforms and transitions on a span use this trick as demonstrated on the samples page:

+    display:inline-block;
+    min-width:3px;

 Beware of browser timers!
 Background tabs fire them at a reduced rate.
 Use instead the wonderful HackTimer library found here: